fluidware/fluidsurveys-docs/chapters/Publish/settings.rst

 Quotas and Deadlines
 ^^^^^^^^^^^^^^^^^^^^

-Quotas allows for the number of respones to be tracked that match a specific numerical value.
+Quotas allows for the number of responses to be tracked that match a specific numerical value.
 When the limit is met, eg., 100 Completed Responses, the survey can be automatically closed.
 Deadlines on the other hand, allows for the survey to be closed (or opened) on a specific date, regardless of the number of garnered responses.

 .. figure:: ../../resources/publish/quotas_and_deadlines_page.png
 	:scale: 70%